Dead Space (2008 video game): Setting and characters

 Dead Space is set in the year 2508, a time when humanity has spread throughout the universe.
 Following near-extinction of humans on Earth due to resource shortages, ships dubbed "Planetcrackers" are being used to harvest resources from barren planets.
 The oldest Planetcracker is the USG Ishimura, which is performing an illegal mining operation on the planet Aegis VII.
 The backstory reveals that Aegis VII was the home of a "Red Marker", a manmade copy of the original alien Marker monolith discovered on Earth.
 Attempts to weaponise the Marker and its copies led to the creation of a virus-like organism that infected corpses and transformed them into undead creatures called Necromorphs.
-Two key factions in Dead Space are the Earth Government, which created and then hid the Red Markers, and Unitology, a religious movement that worships the Markers.
+Two key factions in Dead Space are the Earth Government ("EarthGov"), which created and then hid the Red Markers, and "Unitology", a religious movement that worships the Markers.
 Unitology was founded in the name of original researcher Michael Altman.

 In the events leading up to Dead Space, the colony on Aegis VII discovers the Red Marker hidden there.
 Following its discovery and the Ishimura's arrival, first the colonists, and then the ship's crew, begin suffering from hallucinations and eventually severe mental illness, climaxing in the emergence of the Necromorphs.
 By the time the maintenance ship Kellion arrives, the entire Aegis VII colony, and all but a few of the Ishimura crew, have been killed or turned into Necromorphs.

 The game's protagonist is Isaac Clarke, an engineer who travels on the Kellion to find out what happened to his girlfriend Nicole Brennan, the Ishimura's senior medical officer.
 Aboard the Kellion with Isaac are chief security officer Zach Hammond, and computer technician Kendra Daniels.
 Unbeknownst to the Kellion crew, Kendra is an Earth government agent sent to control the situation.
 Other characters encountered by Isaac on the Ishimura are Challus Mercer, an insane scientist who believes the necromorphs are humanity's ascended form; Dr. Terrence Kyne, a survivor who wants to return the Marker to Aegis VII; and Nicole, who mysteriously communicates with and appears to Isaac at various points through the ship.